Battle of Bréville: Background

 On 6 June 1944, the 6th Airborne Division landed in Normandy to secure the left flank of the British landing zone.
-The division's objectives were to capture intact the Caen canal bridge, the Orne river bridge, destroy the Merville gun battery – which was in a position to engage troops landing at the nearby Sword – and the bridges crossing the River Dives, the latter to prevent German reinforcements approaching the landings from the east.
+The division's objectives were to capture intact the Caen Canal bridge, the Orne River bridge, destroy the Merville gun battery – which was in a position to engage troops landing at the nearby Sword Beach – and the bridges crossing the River Dives, the latter to prevent German reinforcements approaching the landings from the east.

 The division's two parachute brigades, landing in the early hours of 6 June, were scattered across the countryside during the parachute drop.
 Most of the battalions could only muster around sixty per cent or less of their total strength on the drop zones (DZ).
 They did carry out all of their objectives, however, before the 6th Airlanding Brigade arrived by gliders to reinforce them at 21:00 that evening.

 The 6th Airborne Division, now with the commandos of the 1st Special Service Brigade under command, had to defend the Orne bridgehead.
 This was not an easy task as it had to face elements of the 21st Panzer Division from the south and the 346th and 711th Infantry Divisions from the east.

 The airborne division's brigades prepared to hold the positions they had captured, with the 5th Parachute Brigade, as the division's depth formation, dug into the east of the River Orne bridge.
 The 6th Airlanding Brigade was in the south between Longueval and Hérouvillette.

 The two remaining brigades dug in along a ridge of high ground that, if lost, offered the Germans a position to look down on the British landing zone.
-The 1st Special Service Brigade was in the north on a line from Hameau Oger to Le Plain.
+The 1st Special Service Brigade was in the north on a line from Hameau Oger to Le Plein.
 In between the commandos and the airlanding brigade was the 3rd Parachute Brigade.

 Their defensive line, however, was incomplete, as the small village of Bréville-les-Monts, between the commandos and the 3rd Parachute Brigade, was held by the Germans.
 Located on the ridge line it gave the Germans a view into Ranville, at the heart of the British position, the two captured bridges and in the distance Sword.